Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 Train Staff on the Revised Requirements

-Set Up Protocols for Requesting “Reasonable” Sick Leave Evidence
+Set Up Protocols for Requesting Evidence

-Implement Communication Strategies with Staff
+Implement Clear Communication Strategies

 Four people looking at a demonstration for employee training in an office